SNCF Class BB 25150

 The BB 25150 is a class of electric locomotives in service with the French railways SNCF, built by Materiel de Traction Electrique (MTE) between 1967 and 1976.
 They are dual voltage locomotives working off both 1500 V DC and 25 kV 50 Hz AC.
 Designed by André Jacquemin, the class is a development of the earlier BB 25100.

 Construction and use

 The locomotives were built in three batches.
 The first, of 20 units, was built between 1967 and 1968 and allocated to the depot at Chalindrey.These were numbered BB 25151–BB 25170.
 In 1974 a further 5 units, numbered BB 25171–BB 25175, were constructed and allocated to Chambéry.
 These were slightly longer and heavier than the first batch.
 Finally another 20, numbers BB 25176–BB 25195, were built between 1976 and 1977 and also allocated to Chambéry.

 The Chambéry locomotives were principally used on the Bellegarde to Evian-les-Bains and Aix-les-Bains to Saint-Gervais-les-Bains services.
 In the winter sports season Chambéry would be allocated BB 25168 and BB 25169 from Chalindrey to assist with the extra traffic.

-In 2009 the last members of the class were transferred to the depot at Venissieux for use around Lyon.
+In 2009 the last members of the class were transferred to the depot at Vénissieux for use around Lyon.